pipecat-ai/pipecat-ai.github.io/docs/deploying-your-bot/02-basic-pattern.md

 As a first step, let's create a `bot_runner.py` that:

-- Creates an API for users
+- Creates an API for users to send requests to
 - Launches a bot as a subprocess
 - Serves a static web frontend for the user to interact with

 A full example of this code can be found in the [examples folder](https://github.com/pipecat-ai/pipecat/tree/main/examples) on the pipecat repo.

+### HTTP API

 `bot_runner.py`